callum-mccracken/ScienceWeek_2022/itk_cad/README.md

 Things currently in here:

-- `petal.stp`: to use for exploded view
+- `petal.glb`: to use for exploded view

 Things to come later: